twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 ⑩ Kammabhava (existence)

 Kammabhava means kammically active process of existence or actions conditioning for existence.
 In the diagram of the D.A. process, kammabhava at see ③ was written with incomplete form; such as Bhava Kamma.
 Why is that?
 Because upapattibhava & kammabhava combine together only become completion (upapattibhava – passive or resultant process of existence).
-For an arahant it’s only functional kamma & no more existence.
+For an arahant it's only functional kamma & no more existence.
 In the original 12 factors of D.A. process was written as bhava only.
 Under the influence of clinging one engages in actions that are accumulated as kammas.

 There are 3 types of kamma;